kbaks9/Azure-VM-Deploy/README.md

 - ✅ How to set up a **Virtual Network**, **Subnet**, **Public IP**, and **Network Interface**
 - ✅ How to deploy a **Linux VM** and connect via SSH
 - ✅ How to verify connectivity and perform tasks inside the VM (creating directories)

 ---

-**📝 Requirements:**
-- Only one VM.
-- Must be inside a resource group in Azure.
-- No extra guidance is provided — figure out the implementation yourself.

-**📦 Deliverables:**
-- Terraform configuration files.
-- Confirmation that the five directories exist inside the VM.

----